 ENGL 299 - Seminar for Prospective Majors

-Prerequisites: Completion of FW composition requirement and at least one course chosen from English courses numbered from 203 to 295.
+Prerequisites: Completion of FW composition requirement, at least one course chosen from English courses numbered from 203 to 295.
 A study of a topic in literature issuing in a research process and sustained critical writing.
-Some recent topics have been Detective Fiction; American Indian Literatures; Revenge; and David Thoreau and American Transcendentalism.
+Some recent topics have been Justice in Late Medieval Literature; Tragedy and Comedy; Western American Literature; Emily Dickinson; and Thomas Hardy: Novelist and Poet.

 Add to Portfolio (opens a new window)